- How we work

-- First 10 licenses for free -the support activities of NGO activities at Salesforce starts at the beginning – the Starter Pack and the Enterprise Edition is free of charge for the first 10 licensed users in an organization.
+- The first 10 licenses are for free -the support activities of NGO activities at Salesforce start at the beginning – the Starter Pack and the Enterprise Edition is free of charge for the first 10 licensed users in an organization.

 - Community-solving similar problems – Salesforce can “boast” a huge and active community of users – The Power of Us, also among the non-profit organizations.
 It registers also its partner consultants, who help organizations with the implementation and use.